plomino/Plomino/doc/src/PlominoDoc/build.rst

 Add a view
 ==========

+To be able to view the existing documents,
 Go back to the Books database.

 Select ``Plomino: view`` in the **Add item** Plone menu.
 Enter an